mcmaceac/EECS4414-A1/README.md

 currently found in a descending order (first the size of the largest community, and last the size of the smallest community).

-Briefly comment on the results and how they compare with each other.
+Briefly comment on the results and how they compare with each other